Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 Analogously to Equation~\ref{eq:ALE_centered_theoretical}, the centered first order ALE effect for a fixed $t$ is obtained by subtracting an estimate of the average uncentered first order ALE

-To assess the interaction of the main feature effects with time, different ALE plots can be plotted for a representative set of the observed survival times.
 Similar to ICE and PDP, ALE plots can be marginalized over time either by averaging or summing over the unique, ordered observed survival times.
 For instance, the uncentered first order ALE-T effect would then be estimated as follows

 Essentially, PDP and ALE offer two different methods of quantifying the main effect of a feature of interest at a certain value.
-Using a set of grid values, the corresponding ALE values $\hat{f}_{\text{ALE},A}(t|\mathbf{x}^{\text{grid}}_A)$ can be plotted just like the PDP.
-The values $\hat{f}_{\text{ALE},A}(t|\mathbf{x}^{\text{grid}}_A)$ are estimates of the change in the prediction, when the feature of interest take the values $\mathbf{x}^{\text{grid}}_A$ compared to the average predicted survival probability at some timepoint $t$.
-For interpreting the ALE-T curves in case $f(\cdot) = f^S(\cdot)$, the difference between average predicted probability of survival until time $t_m$ and over all observations $n$ needs to be kept in mind.
+Using a set of grid values, the corresponding ALE values $\hat{f}_{\text{ALE},A}(\mathbf{t}^{\text{ord}}|\mathbf{x}^{\text{grid}}_A)$ can be plotted just like the PDP.
+The values $\hat{f}_{\text{ALE},A}(\mathbf{t}^{\text{ord}}|\mathbf{x}^{\text{grid}}_A)$ are estimates of the change in the prediction, when the feature of interest take the values $\mathbf{x}^{\text{grid}}_A$ compared to the average predicted survival probability at all different ordered observed survival times $\mathbf{t}^{\text{ord}}$.
+For interpreting the ALE-T curves in case $f(\cdot) = S(\cdot)$, the difference between average predicted probability of survival until time $t^{o}$ and over all observations $n$ needs to be kept in mind.
 When averaging over time, the ALE values are interpreted as the change in average predicted survival probability over time, compared to the average predicted survival probability over time and over observations.
 Correspondingly, when summing over time, the ALE values represent the change in average predicted survival time with respect to the average predicted survival time.

 Since ALE plots accumulate effects in a certain direction, the feature values of the feature of interest need to have a natural order.
 This is the case for numerical features and ordinal categorical features, but not all categorical features in general.
 The most commonly used method of instilling an order to categorical features is ranking them according to their similarity based on the remaining features.\cite{apley2020} Typically, the feature-wise distances are computed using the Kolmogorov-Smirnov distance (for numerical features) or relative frequency tables (for categorical features).
 After obtaining distances between all categories, multi-dimensional scaling is used reduce the distance matrix to a one-dimensional distance measure based on which the order of the categories is determined.\cite{molnar2022}